novasamatech/spektr-sdk/README.md

 A robust solution for hosting and managing decentralized applications (dapps) within the Polkadot ecosystem.

+> [!WARNING]
+> **🔬 Proof of Concept**
+>
+> This project is currently a **Proof of Concept (POC)** implementation.
+It is intended for experimental and demonstration purposes.
+Features, APIs, and architecture may change significantly as the project evolves.
+Not recommended for production use at this stage.

 ## Docs

 * [SDK README](./packages/sdk/README.md) (for dapp developers)